 Conversely, if there is a mortgage on the homestead property at the time of the decedent’s death, the bank holding the mortgage will be allowed to foreclose on the mortgage in the event the payments are not made.
 The homestead is not protected from foreclosure.
 Therefore, if there is a spouse or heirs to the decedent to receive the property, the heirs or spouse will need to contend with the mortgage and the bank in order to take title to the property without foreclosure on the house.

 The homestead exemption is one of the reasons why talking to a Florida probate attorney after your loved one passes away is important.
 If your loved one has property that qualifies as homestead property, it is important to make sure it is properly protected from creditors in the probate estate through the filing of a petition to determine homestead status.
+It is also important to remember that the homestead exemption from creditors is a complex legal topic, so talking with an attorney is the only way for you to deteremine whether the homestead exemption applies.
 Contact us today to schedule a free consultation to see if our firm can help you with Florida probate issues.